 We wished to honour our origin and Indigenous founders through the use of this word for our brand mark, creating a permanent connection to their Nation and native language.

-Kwaxala’s Unique Cooperative Structure.
+Kwaxala’s Unique Network Structure.
 Majority Indigenous owned and controlled and it always will be.

-Each protected forest within our Living Forest Portfolio is a sovereign commercial entity in which the local Forest Partner is the significant majority equity holder as well as the contractual stewardship partner who autonomously carries out the activities in the forest.
+Each protected forest within our Living Forest Fund is a sovereign project in which the local Forest Partner is the significant majority equity holder as well as the contractual stewardship partner who autonomously carries out the activities in the forest.
 This creates local jobs controlled and managed by the Forest Partner themselves and ensures the significant majority of revenue generated (over 90%) remains in the communities.

-All Indigenous Forest Partners that join the Kwaxala network to fund the protection and regeneration of their territory also join a Partnership that is the fixed majority governance and equity holder in Kwaxala.
-Kwaxala coordinates all of the portfolio offset sales and equity investments and also supports Forest Partners by building and maintaining network wide systems and services that reduce the costs and increase the revenues of the individual forests within the network.
-This is how we generate revenues however, as a result of our cooperative ownership structure, the majority of any net profits we generate centrally are re-distributed to our Indigenous Forest Partners.
+All Indigenous Forest Partners that join the Kwaxala network to fund the protection and regeneration of their territory also join a Partnership that is the fixed majority equity holder in Kwaxala.
+Kwaxala is a network service provider that coordinates all of the offset sales and fund investments and also supports Forest Partners by building and maintaining network wide systems and services that reduce costs and increase revenues for the individual forests within the network.
+This is how Kwaxala creates revenue to cover operational costs however, as a result of our ownership structure, the majority of any profits we generate are re-distributed to our Indigenous Forest Partners.

-Our structure ensures that investment into either Kwaxala or the Living Forest Portfolio can never diminish the Indigenous Forest Partners control over either the network or the individual protected forest areas.
-All Living Forest Portfolio investments are passive partnership investments that respect and maintain the autonomy of the Forest Partners.
+Our structure ensures that investment can never diminish the Indigenous Forest Partners control of the network or the sovereignty of their individual protected forest areas.
+All Living Forest Fund investments are passive partnership investments that respect and maintain the autonomy of the Forest Partners.

 Founding Team